CognitionAI/devin-swebench-results/README.md

 # swebench-results
-Cognitions results and methodology on swebench
+Cognition's results and methodology on SWE-bench